What this does

 • Badge and title

-• Members will get immediate access to all Products within the first Pathway Group.
+• Add a Pathway Group.
+Members get immediate access to all products in the first group.

 • Add a cover photo